How To Write a Mortgage Gift Letter

 Mortgage Gifts by Loan Type

-Mortgage gift rules vary depending on the type of loan being used to purchase the home.
-For single-family homes, gift funds can be used for a down payment, but the relationship between the donor and the buyer matters.
+Mortgage gift rules change with the type of loan.
+For single-family homes, gift funds can often cover the down payment, but the donor’s relationship to the buyer matters.
+Property type rules also apply.

 Conventional Loans and Mortgage Gifts